-Discover Albania’s glorious scenery, fascinating culture and world-class archaeology as it emerges from decades of Communist isolation.
-Join Gillian Gloyer, author of the Bradt Travel Guide to Albania and expert on Albania’s treasures, to gain unique historical and cultural insights as you explore this charming country.
+Discover Albania’s glorious scenery, fascinating culture and world-class archaeology now it has emerged from decades of Communist isolation.
+Join trip scholar Professor Peter Sarris, an expert in Roman and Byzantine Europe, to gain unique historical and cultural insights as you explore this charming country.
 You will visit UNESCO-listed ruins and protected hillside towns, and will walk in the shoes of the ancient Romans along the Via Egnatia, discovering a host of classical sites including Antigonea, Byllis, Oricum and the former Greek colony of Durres.

 - Visit the UNESCO-listed ruins of Butrint, where Greek, Roman, Byzantine, Venetian and Ottoman remains, including a magnificent theatre, are set amidst a beautiful lake

 - Stroll around Gjirokastra’s 600 preserved Ottomanera stone houses, quaint cobbled streets and imposing 4th-century castle

 - Uncover the remains of the great classical city of Apollonia

 - Delight in Albania’s monasteries, churches and basilicas, with their lavish mosaics and unique frescoes

 - Discover the story of Caesar’s Civil War with Pompey, of which many crucial battles which were fought in Illyria, leaving the region littered with atmospheric sites

 Itinerary at a glance

 Day 1: Tour starts in Tirana with a road transfer to MAK Tirana Hotel | Overnight Tirana